Click Here to return to the Home Page. Adding Global Air Links to your website is free, easy to install, and helps build traffic. Click to learn more.

 About to get your 15 minutes of fame?
 Call us first!

-''Rabbit, Rabbit, Rabbit,'' a tradition uttered on the first day of the month to bring forth positive luck, has a captivating past.
+Click here to mail this page to a friend. ''Rabbit, Rabbit, Rabbit,'' a tradition uttered on the first day of the month to bring forth positive luck, has a captivating past.
 It is believed that if one utters those words prior to any other on the very first day of a fresh month then good luck would prevail during the next thirty days.
-Click here to mail this page to a friend.

 Best of Veep Thoughts With Kamala Harris (Thanks for the Memories)